Patrick Killen: Boxing career

 Killen's first fight was against John Howard, whom he managed to knock out in the second round.
 Twenty-one more wins followed (all by knockout) before he lost on a foul against Mervine Thompson.
 Killen had knocked down the highly regarded Thompson four times, but the referee allegedly kept giving Thompson all the time he needed to recover each time, prompting the crowd to grow angry and storm the ring, as well as Killen taking off his gloves in disgust.
-All of this caused him to lose via disqualification.
+All of this caused him to lose by disqualification.

 Death

-Contrary to historical reports, Killen was not murdered.
-He died of Erysipelas in Chicago, while on the run from the authorities from his home state of Minnesota, where he had been arrested for assault and battery of two different people, both within two days; both during drunken stupors.
+Contrary to historical reports, Killen was not murdered; he died of erysipelas in Chicago, while on the run from the authorities from his home state of Minnesota, where he had been arrested for assault and battery of two different people, both within two days, and both during drunken stupors.
 He made bail and fled the state to Winnipeg and then later Chicago.
 He was 29 when he died.